nbtafelberg/promxox-diskmon/README.md

 @hourly php /root/sysmonitor.php

+or if you want it not to send  you a complete update

+@hourly php /root/sysmonitor.php >/dev/null 2>&1

 Then if any lxc containers space goes over 80% it will email you every hour.

 Like this - in this test we were setting it to anything above 40%.